 Day 14 – make your way to the airport in Bari

-Option 2 – Land in Bari, explore Puglia, drive to Matera, and finish it off with a stay in Sorrento and the Amalfi Coast
+Option 2 – Land in Bari, explore Puglia, drive to Matera, and finish with a stay in Sorrento and the Amalfi Coast

 Yes, the second option is basically the first option, but the other way around.
-If you find better flights for Bari, you can fly out of Naples or Rome.
+If you find better flights landing in Bari, you can fly out from Naples or Rome.

 As mentioned before, you can always include Matera as a day trip from Bari, so that you can take the train directly from Bari to Naples when you want to move from the East Coast to the West Coast.
 Getting from Bari to Naples (or Sorrento) can prove to be a bit challenging by train, but not impossible.
 The best options I see have one change in Caserta.